Support Groups for Families of Addicts

 IV.
 Can I attend a support group even if my loved one isn’t in recovery?

-Yes.
-Many families attend support groups regardless of the addict’s current stage.
+Yes, many families attend support groups regardless of the addict’s current stage.
 These groups are about supporting “you”, not requiring the addict to participate.

 Free Download